Time zones managing in Demodesk

 The goal of this article is to show how you can manage and set different time zones in your Demodesk account; how to best leverage the integration of your calendars when scheduling with customers outside your time zone and to give you a bit of a general overview of time zones.

 1. How to set your own time zone

 The first time you create your account, you will be asked to set the local time to your personal and company settings.
-This information will reflect on the default time zone when creating Event Types and scheduling meetings.
+This information will reflect on the default time zone when creating Meeting Types and scheduling meetings.
 If you wish to change that, you can access your account setting via the same link, select your preferred new time zone and click Save.

 2. Timezones in the virtual screen

 When you prepare your Playbook, you might want to add your booking link to directly let your customer book a follow-up meeting.
 You can simply add your link as a website, but if you know that your customer sits in a different time zone, it is helpful to adjust the time zone of your booking link to it.

 Check out this article to learn how to generate custom booking links, a booking link can look like the following:

 The query parameter ?time_zone=Europe/Berlin determines the time zone of your booking page, make sure to adjust the time zone according to the correct name.